 If you receive your NDIS plan and it does not meet your needs, appeal it.
 You can ask the NDIA to review their decision.
 When you are told about an NDIA decision, you will be told how to request an internal review.
 A request for internal review of a decision must be made within three months of receiving notice of the NDIA decision.
 To proceed, contact the National Disability Insurance Agency on 1800 800 110 and ask them to assist you.
 Explain why you think the decision is incorrect, and if you are still not happy with their review, you can apply for a review by an organisation that is separate to the NDIA called the Administrative Appeals Tribunal (AAT).

-8. Make a budget and plan your spending
+8. Plan your budget and spending

 Most NDIS plans have a lifespan of 12 months, though recently the NDIA announced the option of 2-3 yearlong plans for those whose disability is unlikely to change significantly over that period of time.
 It’s important to plan out your year ahead, and the supports and services, and goods and equipment you will be getting during this time.